lowflying/cvp-audio-ingress/README.md

 ## Known issues
 * The Wowza Engine Management UI doesn't seem to work when the Wowza Engine is configured with TLS (which this project is).
 * Occasionally cloud-init will not complete properly.
-The quickest solution seems to be to just trigger the VM to be rebuilt (changing the contents of the cloud init script will do this - even a linebreak).
+The quickest solution seems to be to reboot the VM to trigger cloud-init to run again.
-*